JGCRI/pygcam/docs/source/install.rst

 Installation
 ==================

-There are two modes of installing and using pygcam and :doc:`gcamtool`.
+There are three modes of installing and using pygcam and :doc:`gcamtool`.

-  - :ref:`Option 1 <option1>` (available only to Mac and Windows users) installs an
+  - :ref:`Option 1 <option1>` (**available only to Mac and Windows users**) installs an
     all-in-one :doc:`gcamtool` directory created by
     `pyinstaller <https://pythonhosted.org/PyInstaller>`_ that provides a
     stand-alone version of gcamtool and all supporting files.
-    This is the simplest approach to gaining access to the :doc:`gcamtool` command.
+    This is the simplest approach to gaining access to the :doc:`gcamtool` command: it requires only downloading the zip file, unzipping it, and setting your PATH environment variable to the location of the unzipped directory.

+  - :ref:`Option 2 <option2>` creates a new virtual environment for pygcam based on an "environment" file that identifies specific versions of all python modules required by ``pygcam``.
+This approach is fairly fool-proof, but it does require that you "activate" the pygcam environment before using it.

-  - :ref:`Option 2 <option2>` (the only option for Linux users) installs ``pygcam`` as a standard Python package, making it available for use in your own Python programming efforts, while also providing access to gcamtool.
+  - :ref:`Option 3 <option3>` installs ``pygcam`` as a standard Python package, making
+    it available for use in your own Python programming efforts, while also providing access to gcamtool.
+This sometimes creates conflicts between pygcam's requirements and those of other packages you may have installed.

 .. note::
-   Both options require that you install java and (of course) GCAM, as described below.
+   All three options require that you install java and (of course) GCAM, as described below.

 Required software
 -------------------